Homemade Bibim Naengmyeon (Korean Spicy Cold Noodles)

 Ingredients

-- 1 Asian cucumber, cut in half, seeded and thinly sliced diagonally
+- 1 Asian cucumber, sliced to thin matchsticks

-- 4 hard boiled eggs, cut in half
+- 4 hard boiled eggs, sliced in half

 - 1/2 Korean radish or daikon radish, cut into 1/2-inch wide, 2-inch long thin strips